SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/models-and-devices.md

 -   When you select a different item from the **Choose Device, Group or Asset** dialog box \(see [Editing the parameters of a block](/streaming-analytics/analytics-builder/#editing-the-parameters-of-a-block)\).
 -   When you replace devices or groups \(see [Replacing devices, groups and assets](/streaming-analytics/analytics-builder/#replacing-devices-groups-and-assets)\).

-However, when you use the search box in the above cases, all managed objects \(not just devices, groups and assets\) in the Cumulocity IoT inventory which match the search criteria are shown.
+However, when you use the search box in the above cases, all managed objects \(not just devices, groups and assets\) in the {{< product-c8y-iot >}} inventory which match the search criteria are shown.
 You can thus build analytic models by defining any managed objects in the inventory as input blocks or output blocks.

 If you want to restrict the search to show only managed objects of a specific type \(for example, to show only devices\), you need to change the tenant options.
 That is, you need to send a `POST /tenant/options` request.
 For detailed information, see the information on the [tenant options](https://cumulocity.com/api/core/#tag/Options) in the {{< openapi >}}.